-A beer, travel and tourist guide for visitors to the Belgian city of Ypres (Ieper).
-Information about where to eat, stay and visit in Ypres.[ more... ]
+Beer, travel and tourism guide for those visiting Bastogne in Belgium.
+Information about where to eat, drink, stay and visit in Bastogne.[ more... ]

 A beer, brewery and travel guide for the Belgian city of Antwerp.
 Information about things to do, visit and where eat, drink beer and stay in Antwerp.[ more... ]

 YPRES/BELGIUM - In Belgium, 2014 also saw the start of extensive commemorative events for the massive loss in human life and suffering endured in Flanders Fields.
 Next to keeping you informed about e... [ more ]